#1. Follow Creative Pathways™ | Get Into #BCFilm.

 • Stay in touch.
 Relationships need constant work.
 Give your contacts a call now and then, and ask them how they’re doing.
 Tell them what you’re up to.

-• Become a Film Commission Member and come to our events!
+• Become a Film Commission Member to receive our newsletters and invites to networking events and industry workshops.

 Please note that you must be 19+ to work on set and possess Motion Picture Industry Orientation course certification for DGC Union shows.